%chem

 flatring

-that it exactly matches the 6-sided rings.
+so that it exactly matches the si-sided rings.

 The description of a ring has to fit on a single line.

-Moieties and Strings
+Moieties and strings

 A moiety is a string of characters beginning with a capital letter,